rhythmcreative/unlock-disk/README.md

 Contributions are welcome!
 Here's how you can contribute:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-Please make sure to update tests and documentation as appropriate.
+Please make sure to update tests and documentation as appropriate, Thanks.

 ---